psyc201a/cava_exercises/exercise2-linear/README.md

 1. Read Stanford CS 231n course notes on linear classification and optimization.
 Ask questions and discuss concepts with your neighbors as you go through the material.
  - Intro to linear classifiers: http://cs231n.github.io/linear-classify/
- - Intro top optimization and gradient descent: http://cs231n.github.io/optimization-1/
+ - Intro to optimization and gradient descent: http://cs231n.github.io/optimization-1/
  - Review of image classifiers (knn): http://cs231n.github.io/classification/

 2. Download assignment starter code by cloning this repo or downloading as zipped folder.